mikemerin/bam2bigwigAPI/README.md

 2) bigWig files

-When you scrape the file you'll first be asked to first be asked to update the path, sample, and ext to match your files (in this example there are four given).
-To scrape type in `rake scrape_bw`.
-You can manually go into the rakefile to edit files to scrape in.
+First type in `rake scrape_bw` and then when prompted enter the full path (without quotes) of the file you'd like to convert and create an API for.

 The `rake scrape_bw` command works by:

-1. Calculates genomic positions into bedgraph files
+1. Calculates genomic positions into a bedgraph file
-2. Generates bigWig files
+2. Generates bigWig file
-3. Iterates through each generated bigWig file to populate a database of binary rows
+3. Iterates through the generated bigWig file to populate a database of binary rows

 Once you populate your database, type in `rails s` to start your server.
 The endpoints for each alignment can be found by the following URL format: